 This is an important point considering how many sprays have no identifiable company behind them and are simply sold online under an impressive sounding name.

 So if it’s important to you that a treatment has been approved by official regulatory bodies, and you’d like a full patient leaflet explaining how to use it safely, I think Fortacin is a good option.

 The background to Fortacin

 The Fortacin trademark is held by a company in England called Plethora Solutions.
 They describe themselves as a specialty pharmaceutical company on their website.
-Interestingly, Dr. Mike Wyllie is a director – and he was one of the scientists involved in developing Viagra.
+Interestingly, Dr. Mike Wyllie is a director – one of the scientists involved in developing Viagra.

 The spray I bought is listed as being made by Pharmaserve North West Limited, an established British pharmaceutical company.
-Plethora have also made a deal with a company called Recordati to produce it in Europe, Russia and some other regions.
+Plethora has also made a deal with a company called Recordati to distribute it in Europe, Russia, and some other regions.

-Interestingly, it also goes by different names depending on the region, and the historical timeline.
+You might also see it under different names, depending on the region and the historical timeline you look into.
 So you might see the same spray listed as:

 Fortacin consists of a mixture of two topical anesthetics: